The Simpsons Game: Plot

+Although they were both released during the same year and were both big names in their respective industries, The Simpsons Game has a different plot from The Simpsons Movie.

 The game begins with Homer having a candy-induced fantasy about a world of chocolate where he tries to catch and eat a white chocolate rabbit; upon waking up he is upset to find that it was all a dream.

-Meanwhile, Bart goes to the video game store and bribes the clerk to let him buy the new and violent Grand Theft Scratchy game, only to have it confiscated by Marge.
+Meanwhile, Bart goes to the video game store and bribes the Squeaky-Voiced Teen to let him buy the new Grand Theft Scratchy game, only to have it confiscated by Marge; due to her personal stance against violent video games.
 While Bart mopes, a video game manual falls down from the sky in front of him.
 Reading through the manual, Bart discovers that he and the rest of his family have special powers.
-Bart uses his Bartman powers to stop the school bullies Jimbo, Kearney, and Dolph from robbing the Natural History Museum on the orders of Principal Skinner to use the museum exhibits for the science class, Homer uses his ability to win an eating contest, Lisa uses her powers to stop a deforestation project, and Marge uses her powers to influence crowds to stop the release of Grand Theft Scratchy in Springfield, although Lisa points out it is hypocritical that she used violence to stop a violent game.
+Bart uses his Bartman powers to stop the school bullies Jimbo, Kearney, and Dolph from robbing the Natural History Museum on the orders of Principal Skinner to use the museum exhibits for the science class, Homer uses his ability to win an eating contest, Lisa uses her powers to stop a deforestation project organised by Mr. Burns, and Marge uses her powers to influence crowds to stop the release of Grand Theft Scratchy in Springfield, although Lisa points out it is hypocritical that she used violence to stop a violent video game.

 During dinner, the family is euphoric with their new powers.
 However, it leads to an argument about what they should be doing with them.
 Aliens Kang and Kodos decide to strike Earth, and an alien invasion unfolds.
-Realizing none of their powers are strong enough to defeat the aliens, Bart and Lisa visit Professor Frink.
-They visit his house to find him not there, but they stumble upon a portal that sends them to a place called the game engine where all video games are made.
+Realizing none of their powers are strong enough to defeat the alien attack, Bart and Lisa visit Professor Frink.
+They break into his house after noticing that he is not in.
+Inside, they discover a portal that sends them to a place called the game engine where all video games are made.
 After saving him from a giant gorilla, Frink gives them The Simpsons Game's player's guide to teach them how to better use their powers as well as gain new ones, and the Simpson family sets out to stop the alien invasion.
-First, Bart and Lisa assist Captain McCallister in fighting back mind-controlled dolphins that are attacking the city aquarium.
+First, Bart and Lisa assist Captain McCallister in fighting back mind-controlled dolphins that are attacking the city's aquarium.
 Then, Bart and Homer defeat the Lard Lad statue which has come to life.
 Finally, they save the Springfield Mall and Cletus from an alien force led by Sideshow Bob.